-Appendicitis is an irritation, inflammation and infection of the appendix (a narrow, hollow tube that branches off the large intestine).
+Appendicitis is an irritation, inflammation, and infection of the appendix (a narrow, hollow tube that branches off the large intestine).
 The appendix functions as a part of the immune system and is believed to help serve as a reservoir for bacteria that colonize our intestine.
 During human evolution, the appendix has become less important in this capacity and therefore is not felt to be a vital organ.
 Appendicitis is one of the most common causes of emergency surgery in childhood and occurs when the appendix becomes infected by the bacteria that normally colonize it.

 What causes appendicitis?

 How often does appendicitis occur?

 Most cases of appendicitis occur between the ages of 6 and 20 years.
-It is uncommon in children under 5 years and very rare in newborns and infants, but the rate of perforation is high in this group since young children are unable to tell exactly how they feel and "where it hurts."
+It is less common in children under 5 years and very rare in newborns and infants, but the rate of perforation is high in this group since young children are unable to tell exactly how they feel and "where it hurts."

-Appendicitis occurs in equal numbers in boys and girls.
+Appendicitis occurs slightly more often in boys than girls.